History of the foreign policy of the United States: Three approaches: Wilsonian idealism, realism, revisionism

 Historians and political analyst have been largely Wilsonian in their approach to American diplomatic history, according to Lloyd Ambrosius.
 But there are alternative schools of thought as well.
 Ambrosius argues that Wilsonianism is based on national self-determination and democracy; open door globalization based on open markets for trade and finance; collective security as typified by the Wilson's idea of the League of Nations as well as NATO; and a hope bordering on a promise of future peace and progress.
 Realism is the first alternative school, based on the outlook and policies of Theodore Roosevelt, and represented most famously by George Kennan, Henry Kissinger and Richard Nixon.
 Democracy for realists was a low priority—they would eagerly work with dictators who supported American positions.
 A third approach emerged out of the New Left in the 1960s, led by William Appleman Williams and the "Wisconsin School".
 It is called "Revisionism" and argues that selfish economic motivations, not idealism or realism, motivated Wilsonianism.
 Ambrosius argues that historians generally agree that Wilsonianism was the main intellectual force in battling the Nazis in 1945 and the Soviet communists in 1989.
 It seemed to be the dominant factor in world affairs by 1989.
 Wilsonians were shocked when the Chinese Communists rejected democracy in the 1989 Tiananmen Square protests and massacre, and when Putin rejected it for Russia.

 Wilsonians were dismayed when George W. Bush's initiative to bring democracy to the Middle East after 9/11 failed.
 It produced not an Arab Spring, but instead antidemocratic results most famously in Egypt, Iraq.
-Syria, and Afghanistan.Tony Smith, “Wilsonianism after Iraq." in The Crisis of American Foreign Policy (Princeton University Press, 2008) pp. 53-88.
+Syria, and Afghanistan.

 Interwar years: 1921–1933

 In the 1920s, American policy was an active involvement in international affairs, while ignoring the League of Nations, setting up numerous diplomatic ventures, and using the enormous financial power of the United States to dictate major diplomatic questions in Europe.
 There were large-scale humanitarian food aid missions during the war in Belgium, and after it in Germany and Russia, led by Herbert C. Hoover.
 There was also a major aid to Japan after the 1923 earthquake.

 The Republican presidents, Warren Harding, Calvin Coolidge and Herbert Hoover, avoided any political alliances with anyone else.
 They operated large-scale American intervention in issues of reparations and disarmament, with little contact with the League of Nations.
-Historian Jerald Combs reports their administrations in no way returned to 19th-century isolationism.
+Jerald Combs reports their administrations in no way returned to 19th-century isolationism.
 The key Republican leaders: